Summary of Significant Accounting Policies

 ASC 740 prescribes a comprehensive model for how companies should recognize, measure, present, and disclose in their financial statements uncertain tax positions taken or expected to be taken on a tax return.
-The Company did not take any uncertain tax positions and had no adjustments to unrecognized income tax liabilities or benefits for the nine months and year ended September 30, 2017 and December 31, 2016, respectively.
+The Company did not take any uncertain tax positions and had no adjustments to unrecognized income tax liabilities or benefits for the nine months ended September 30, 2018 and 2017.

 Related Party Transactions

 The Company follows ASC 850, Related Party Disclosures, for the identification of related parties and disclosure of related party transactions.